-I own nearly 5,000 apartments, THIS is why multi-family real estate is the best investment I’ve made.
+I own nearly 5,000 apartments, THIS is why multi family real estate investment is the best investment I’ve made.

 In my humble opinion, real estate is the best way to grow your wealth.
 If you want to get super rich (think billionaire) get involved in real estate — but I’m not talking about just any kind of real estate.

 For example, a home is not an investment, because it doesn’t pay you each month — you have to pay it.

 It’s a liability to me, not an asset.
 Not only does a house leave you less mobile, it ties up your money so you can’t use it for real assets.